nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/persistence-architecture/dbs.md

 ---
 {{! excerpt}}

-DBS (Document-Based Storage) allows storage of Nuxeo documents inside a document-oriented store, like MongoDB or MarkLogic.
+**Document-Based Storage** (DBS) allows storage of Nuxeo documents inside a document-oriented store, like MongoDB or MarkLogic.

 {{! /excerpt}}

 ## Basic Storage

-When configured for use with MongoDB, each Nuxeo document is stored as a single MongoDB document.
+When configured for use with MongoDB, each *Nuxeo document* is stored as a *single MongoDB document*.
 A sample document could look like:

 ```js
 {